Shelbournator/thoughts/_posts/2026-05-10-higher-education-and-the-compression-problem.md

 description: "Why higher education is better understood as a historically accumulated hybrid than as a single function."
 ---

-As Thomas Aquinas said, omne verum vero consonat, or every truth agrees with every other truth.
+As Thomas Aquinas said, _omne verum vero consonat_, or every truth agrees with every other truth.

 One of the themes of these notes has been that, within the right architectural frame, there is a place for everything and everything is in its right place.